The Studio - Arts & Education

 Jaelyn Robinson

 Jaelyn Robinson has had a heart for dance since the age of 4.
 She was a recreational dancer for 8 years.
-At the age of 9 she started assisting in the classroom.
-For the past 7 years Jaelyn has run her own Pre-K program, while also dancing in the competitive dance world.
+At the age of 9, she started assisting in the classroom.
+For 7 years, Jaelyn ran her own Pre-K program while also dancing in the competitive dance world.
 She has won many top awards and pushed herself to grow.
-Outside of dance, Jaelyn is a Sylacauga Chamber diplomat, the Drum Major for the BB Comer Marching Sound of Gold.
-Jaelyn is also part of the leadership team and many clubs at her school, where she is an officer of multiple.
+Outside of dance, Jaelyn was the Sylacauga Chamber diplomat, the Drum Major for the BB Comer Marching Sound of Gold.
+Jaelyn was also part of the leadership team and many clubs at her school, where she was an officer of multiple clubs.
 She strives for leadership and greatness in all she does.
-This is her third year as an instructor at The Studio A & E. She is a freshmen at the University of Alabama "Roll Tide".
+This is her fourth year as an instructor at The Studio A & E. She is a sophomore at the University of Alabama, "Roll Tide".